JeelaniBashaShaik/abcConsultants/README.md

 ## Github Fetch

-1. uses React as base
+1. uses React as base with create-react-app
-2. axios for http calls
+2. axios for http call

 ## Validations